Sinha5714/animal-kingdom/README.md

 ### Content
 - The text content was provided by the site owner.
+- The icon for the title has been taken from [favicon.io](https://favicon.io/)
 - The fonts of the content was taken from [google fonts](https://fonts.google.com/)
 - The icon has been taken from [fontawesome.com](https://fontawesome.com/v6/docs/)